collective/collective.easyform/README.rst

 - Add fields or fieldsets to create a unique form that will meet your particular requirements.
   There are enough basic field types to satisfy any demands:

-  - File Upload,
+  - File Upload
-  - Text line (String),
+  - Text line (String)
-  - Integer,
+  - Integer
-  - Yes/No,
+  - Yes/No
-  - Date, Date/Time,
+  - Date, Date/Time
-  - Floating-point number,
+  - Floating-point number
-  - Choice,
+  - Choice
-  - Rich Text,
+  - Rich Text
-  - Image,
+  - Image
-  - Multiple Choice,
+  - Multiple Choice
-  - Text,
+  - Text
-  - Password,
+  - Password
-  - ReСaptcha.
+  - ReСaptcha

 - Continue to customize form by setting the order of fields, defining required and hidden ones,